 - Traumatic Glaucoma: Any type of glaucoma that is caused by an injury to the eye.
 It can occur immediately after an injury or years later.

-- Neovascular Glaucoma: A type of Secondary Glaucoma that’s generally associated with poor
+- Neovascular Glaucoma: A type of Secondary Glaucoma that’s generally associated with poor vision prognosis.

 - Iridocorneal Endothelial Syndrome (ICE): This is a unique ophthalmic disorder that is linked to an irregular corneal endothelium.
 It can lead to varying degrees of iris atrophy, corneal edema, and secondary angle-closure glaucoma.